 The hardiness zones that this plant will have the easiest time surviving in are from 10 to 12.
 This is more applicable when it is planted outside because when grown inside, this plant will find it easier to adapt to different living conditions.
 They will typically do well in room temperatures between 55°F and 80° F.

 Because it has leaves with some succulent characteristics, it is easier for Peperomia to tolerate less watering and lower humidity.
 Remember that this plant species is used in rainforests and higher, tropical levels of humidity.
 If you want to help raise the humidity of your plant, one thing you can do is mist the leaves with just a bit of water (although a humidifier is a better long-term option).

 Peperomia don’t need to be watered that much.
 These are houseplants that (kind of) thrive on neglect.
 Overwatering will cause the leaves to droop and could eventually kill the plant.
 Other signs of overwatering are rotting stalks, waterlogged soil, and leaves that are yellowing.

 If the soil gets dry, or at least when the top few inches of it are completely dry, that is when you should water it thoroughly.
-If the plant is in a place (like an east or west window) where it might be getting more sunlight, plan on watering them at least once every 2 weeks or maybe even a little more.
+If the plant is in a place (like an east or west window) where it might be getting more sunlight, plan on watering them at least once every two weeks or maybe even a little more.
 The soil should be your guide when it comes to how often you water your Peperomia, not the calendar.

-You probably won’t need to water them as much in the late fall and winter too, as that is when the plant is not growing as much.
-Peperomia is quite sensitive to overwatering and this can be a severe weakness for them.
+You probably won’t need to water them as much in the late fall and winter, too, as that is when the plant is not growing as much.
+Peperomia is quite sensitive to overwatering, and this can be a severe weakness for them.
 If the overwatering gets bad, it can form raised, scab-like protrusions on the leaves.